DebelStorm/ECG_Server_Django/README.md

     "Num_of_Leads": ""
 }
 ```
 Creates a new device object and a map to user_device_map table.
-If device is already present, only the map will be created.
+If device is already present, only the map will be created. "serial_number" uniquely identifies a device.

 ### Delete Device